 NEW YORK (AP) — Wall Street is still hungry for fast-casual restaurant chains.

 El Pollo Loco, which serves up Mexican-style dishes, is the latest restaurant chain to soar in its stock market debut.
 Others, including Zoe's Kitchen Inc., Potbelly Corp. and Noodles & Co., also climbed in their initial public offerings.

-Shares of El Pollo Loco are up almost 50 percent in midday trading Friday.
+Shares of El Pollo Loco rose 60 percent Friday.

-Three other IPOs released Friday included two drug companies and a water drainage system maker.
-Their shares were narrowly mixed by midday.
+At least three other IPOs were released Friday, including two drug companies and a water drainage system maker.

 Here's how they all fared: